DiamondLightSource/epics_device/docs/builder.rst

     By default component of the prefix and the record name are separated by ':', but this function can be used to change the separator.

-..  function:: set_address_prefix(prefix)

-    This can be used to set a string which is added to the start of every record address.
-This is designed to be set to a macro :func:`Parameter` and is to be used to identify a component instance when creating a database with multiple instances.

 In Records